kshaffer/cu-info-data-retrieval/schedule.md

 - Make sure you have all installation issues worked out and can run all cells in the VectorDB notebooks so far.
 (Exception: if you have issues with ChromaDB, you can ignore/slip those.)

-#### Required reading

--

 ### In class

+- FCQs
-- Introducing the final project (local RAG app — an AI chatbot based on a custom vector database).
+- Introducing the [final project](final_project.md) (local RAG app — an AI chatbot based on a custom vector database).
 - Sentence tokenization (splitting documents into sentences).
 - Final project workshop time.